List of Avatar: The Last Airbender characters: Azula

-Azula (阿祖拉 (Ā Zǔ Lā)) (voiced by Grey DeLisle in Books Two and Three of the animated series, and portrayed by Summer Bishil in the live-action film) is Zuko's younger sister and a gifted Firebending master and prodigy, capable of creating blue fire and lightning.
-After Zhao's death, Azula is sent by Ozai to capture the Avatar, Zuko, and Iroh.
+Azula (阿祖拉 (Ā Zǔ Lā)) (voiced by Grey DeLisle in Books Two and Three of the animated series, portrayed by Summer Bishil in the live-action film, Elizabeth Yu in the live-action series) is Zuko's younger sister and a gifted Firebending master and prodigy, capable of creating blue fire and lightning.
+After Zhao's death, Azula is sent by Ozai to capture the Avatar, Zuko (who is still considered a failure), and Iroh (who Ozai branded a traitor to his cause).
 Her amorality and ability to act without hesitation or remorse also accounts for her ability to create lightning, a skill that requires peace of mind.
 Despite her cruel temperament, she becomes distraught when abandoned by her friends Mai and Ty Lee, and collapses mentally when her father leaves her the now-worthless position of Fire Lord, in which she becomes increasingly irrational, paranoid, and mentally unstable, and ultimately suffers a full psychotic breakdown, in which she is overcome by Zuko and Katara.
 Following the end of the war, Azula is placed at a mental institution to be closely monitored.
 As revealed in the comic sequel, The Search, Azula managed to convince Zuko to let her accompany him in the search for their mother.
 But in reality, her madness tied to the hatred she bears towards her mother, Azula's reasons were to eliminate Ursa upon finding a letter that claimed Zuko to be only her half-brother and thus making her the legitimate heir to the throne.
 But after her attempt to kill her mother failed, and unable to accept Zuko still caring for her after everything she had done to him, Azula fled into the Forgetful Valley before the letter's contents were later revealed to be false.